ELA Mini Lessons

 generic across any career and technical program.

-T-charts are being developed to “bridge the gap” between CTE and ELA, and can be used by both English and CTE teachers.
+T-Charts: T-charts are being developed to “bridge the gap” between CTE and ELA, and can be used by both English and CTE teachers.
 This resource will consist of three components: a T-chart, a script, practice problems, and vocabulary associated with the concept.
 Each T-chart will demonstrate how a CTE teacher delivers the concept covered by the PA Core Reading or Writing Standard, and how an English teacher instructs the same concept.
 The script that accompanies the T-chart will assist the teacher in bridging the gap by comparing similarities and differences between the two approaches and identifying common mistakes made by students.
 The practice problems are set up so that three problems are in context, three are generic applications, and three are in plain Reading or Writing language.